shykeiichi/FlipFlop/README.md

-# Fjord_Flappy_Bird
+# FlipFlop
-A Flappy Bird clone made in Fjord
+An image editing program inspired by the 3DS title 'FlipNote Studio' featuring the same resolution to give the images the same look.

-Made for Fjord version v1.1.0
+Made for Fjord version v1.1.4